Farheen Gani

 Before Covid-19, the United States was already in the thick of a different public health crisis: polysubstance overdose.
 The Centers for Disease Control and Prevention (CDC) identify this as exposure to more than one drug, with or without the person’s knowledge.
 This usually results in death by drug overdose from a combination of illegally manufactured fentanyl, heroin, cocaine, methamphetamines, and prescription opioids.

-Tragically, overdose deaths involving synthetic opioids increased by 1,040 percent from 2013 to 2019 (CDC 2021).
-Preventing the opioid crisis from growing worse requires accurate autopsy reports, thus forensic toxicologists are in high demand.
+Approximately 70 percent of U.S. overdose deaths in 2023 were estimated to involve illegally manufactured fentanyls (IMFs).
+Preventing this crisis from growing worse requires accurate autopsy reports, thus forensic toxicologists are in high demand.

 Forensic toxicologists work in government or law enforcement laboratories to identify chemicals and compounds that may have contributed to overdose deaths or committed crimes.
 Daily responsibilities in forensic toxicology include identifying illicit substances and determining if the victims died of a self-induced overdose or foul play.
-Other tasks are performing administrative drug testing or identifying hazardous chemicals in indoor or outdoor environments.
+Other tasks include performing administrative drug testing or identifying hazardous chemicals indoors or outdoors.

 Forensic toxicologists work primarily in labs with small biological samples obtained from deceased persons.
 They may work closely with forensic pathologists, law enforcement, or prosecutors to determine the impact of their findings on legal proceedings.
 However, toxicologists who primarily conduct drug tests may have different contacts and little to no contact with the legal system.